 What better way to welcome in the Fall than with some grounding root veggies.
-I have come to the conclusion that Fall is officially my favorite season, and I am beyond excited to have some herbal teas, winter spices and warm meals back in my life again.
-In fact, with Vata dosha being predominant during the Fall season, all of these “treats” not only feel great, but are actually helping to keep my body and mind in balance during these transitional months.
-This recipe has been a slight obsession of mine and although it can be a healthy side dish, I have been enjoying it as my main meal more often than not.
+I have come to the conclusion that fall is officially my favorite season, and I am beyond excited to have some herbal teas, winter spices, and warm meals back in my life again.
+In fact, with Vata dosha being predominant during the fall season, all of these “treats” not only feel great, but are actually helping to keep my body and mind in balance during these transitional months.
+This recipe has been a slight obsession of mine and although it can be a healthy side dish, I have been enjoying it as my main meal more often than not lately.

-This roasted root veggie recipe keeps it fairly simple using sweet potatoes, beets, red potatoes and carrots; fairly typical roots, but none the less extremely tasty and full of essential nutrients.
-Besides offering us tons of vitamins, minerals (especially iron) and fiber this dish is truly a great way to get a variety of colors into your diet indicating the high level of antioxidants that these veggies provide.
-As with most of my recipes here, the warming Ayurvedic spices are added to not only enhance the flavor, but increase the digestive fire and promote absorption of all the healing nutrients.
+This roasted root veggie recipe keeps it fairly simple using sweet potatoes, beets, red potatoes, onion, and carrots; fairly typical roots, but none the less extremely tasty and full of essential nutrients.
+Besides offering us tons of vitamins, minerals (especially iron), and fiber this dish is a great way to get a variety of colors into your diet indicating the high level of antioxidants that these veggies provide.
+The warming Ayurvedic spices are added to enhance the flavor, increase the digestive fire, and promote absorption of all the healing nutrients.

 - Yield: 6-8 servings (as a side dish)